learnrelay/learnrelay/content/mutations/optimistic-updates.md

 To specify the optimistic response for a mutation, you can use the `getOptimisticResponse` method.
 The optimistic response acts as a mock payload and should only contain fields that you also included in your fat query, or `viewer`.

-* Remember the fat query from `AddPokemonMutation`?
+* Remember the fat query from `CreatePokemonMutation`?

 ```javascript
 getFatQuery () {